 Stalin did the same with scores of party officials who had been photographed next to him at various events.
 Sometimes, official censors had to retouch photos over and over again as the list of political enemies grew longer.
 In one photograph, Stalin is shown with a group of three of his deputies.
 As each deputy fell out his favor, they were snipped out of the photo until only Stalin remained.

 It’s thought that Stalin’s obsession with photo doctoring constituted a mini industry in the USSR.
 Publishers were contacted by Stalin’s minions and told to eliminate the enemy du jour from upcoming photos—and they did.
-According to art historian Peter King, who uncovered thousands of doctored photos and their original versions, the work was not performed in one location or even through an official ministry.
+According to design historian David King, who uncovered thousands of doctored photos and their original versions, the work was not performed in one location or even through an official ministry.

 Rather,” King writes, “photographic manipulation worked very much on an ad hoc basis.
 Orders were followed, quietly.
 A word in an editor’s ear or a discreet telephone conversation from a ‘higher authority’ was sufficient to eliminate all further reference—visual or literal—to a victim, no matter how famous she or he had been.”

-Sometimes, photo doctoring meant going back to the past to change the historical record, as when Stalin ordered Leon Trotsky, who helped create Communism, eliminated from all photos.
-After Trotsky was exiled by Stalin for mounting a failed opposition to his leadership, the revolutionary was snipped, airbrushed, and covered up in countless photographs.
+Sometimes, photo doctoring meant going back to the past to change the historical record, as when Stalin ordered Leon Trotsky, once a leading figure in the Communist Party, eliminated from all photos.
+After Trotsky was exiled by Stalin for mounting a failed opposition to his leadership, the revolutionary was snipped, airbrushed and covered up in countless photographs.
 Sometimes, Stalin inserted himself in photos at key moments in history, or had photo technicians make him look taller or more handsome.

 Even citizens had to get in on the act.
 As Stalin’s purges became more and more widespread, civilians who feared being branded as his political enemies began to realize that owning photos of Stalin’s political enemies—even photos in books or magazines—was dangerous.
 They learned to deface their own materials with scissors or ink.
 “Such was the atmosphere of fear that families of those arrested and condemned were compelled to destroy even the image of their loved ones in their own personal records,” writes biographer Helen Rappaport.